yherxx461/darling-moon-shop/README.md

 ## Acknowledgments

 Thanks to Prime Digital Academy who equipped and helped me make this application possible.
+Super special thanks to Myron for the guidance and help throughout this project!

 ## Support